Question 18·Hard·Text Structure and Purpose

 Restate what the question is asking

-The question asks for the main purpose of the passage.
-That means you should figure out why the author included this scene and what it mainly does, not just a detail it mentions.
+The question asks for the main purpose of the passage: the primary effect the author achieves overall, not just a detail the passage mentions.

-Instead, the whole paragraph dramatizes how the narrator is torn: they admire how impressive the charts look but distrust what they promise because of past experience.
-Therefore, the best answer is To dramatize the narrator’s internal conflict between admiration for Mr. Lytton’s presentation and distrust of its promises.
+The best match is: To dramatize the narrator’s internal conflict between admiration for Mr. Lytton’s presentation and distrust of its promises.